pietrobraione/tardis/README.md

 In both cases you need to set a number of options.
 The indispensable ones, that you *must* set in order for TARDIS to work, are:

+* `-java8_home` (command line) or `setJava8Home` (code): the path to the home directory of a Java 8 full JDK setup, in case the default JDK installed on the deploy platform should be overridden.
+If this parameter is not provided, TARDIS will try with the default JDK installed on the deploy platform.
-* `-evosuite` (command line) or `setEvosuitePath` (code): the path to one of the two EvoSuite jar files contained in the `lib/` folder.
-Use `evosuite-shaded-1.0.6-SNAPSHOT.jar` if you activate the `-use_mosa` option, otherwise use `evosuite-shaded-1.0.3.jar`.
+* `-evosuite` (command line) or `setEvosuitePath` (code): the path to the EvoSuite jar file `evosuite-shaded-1.0.6-SNAPSHOT.jar` contained in the `lib/` folder.
 The same jar file must be put on the classpath (see previous section).
-* `-use_mosa` (command line) or `setUseMOSA` (code): configures EvoSuite to use a multi-objective search algorithm (MOSA).
-You usually want this option to be active, since it makes TARDIS faster in most cases.
 * `-jbse_lib` (command line) or `setJBSELibraryPath` (code): this must be set to the path of the JBSE jar file from the `jbse/build/libs` directory.
 It must be the same you put in the classpath.
 If you chose to deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-sushi_lib` (command line) or `setSushiLibPath` (code): this must be set to the path of the SUSHI-Lib jar file from the `runtime/build/libs` directory.
 If you chose to deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-z3` (command line) or `setZ3Path` (code): the path to the Z3 binary.